DylanBarratt/merger.nvim/README.md

 ## Options

 ## TODO
+- BUG: adds empty line at end?
+- BUG: command should go back ot default on exit

 - change line above to show which is current conflict
 - label base with which change has been chosen
     - incoming